axelarnetwork/axelar-core/README.md

 Execute `make build` to create local binaries for the validator node.
 They are created in the `./bin` folder.

-## Creating a docker image
+## Creating docker images
-To create a docker image for the validator, execute `make docker-image`.
+To create a regular docker image for the validator, execute `make docker-image`.
 This creates the image axelar/core:latest.

+To create a docker image for debugging (with [delve](https://github.com/go-delve/delve)), execute `make docker-image-debug`.
+This creates the image axelar/core-debug:latest.

 ## Interacting with a local validator node
 With a local (dockerized) validator running, the `axelarcli` binary can be used to interact with the node.